 Let’s start!

-STEP #1 Time To Go Shopping
+STEP #1 Shopping List:

 Essential Supplies / Tools